Titles and Roles

 - Discovery and Developmental Therapeutics

-Xiaofeng Yang, PhD, is Assistant Professor of Medical Physics in the Department of Radiation Oncology at Emory University School of Medicine.
-Dr. Yang's specialty is in image-guided intervention, multimodality medical imaging, image registration and segmentation as well as machine learning.
+Xiaofeng Yang, PhD, DABR, is Associate Professor of Medical Physics in the Department of Radiation Oncology at Emory University School of Medicine.
+Dr. Yang's specialty is in image-guided intervention, multimodality medical imaging, machine learning, as well as image registration and segmentation.

 Dr. Yang is an active member of the International Society for Optics and Photonics, the American Association of Physicists in Medicine, American Society of Therapeutic Radiology and Oncology, the Radiological Society of North America as well as the American Brachytherapy Society.